-As indicated in the Non-Discrimination and Non-Harassment Policy, the College will not pursue the conduct process for alleged violations of the College’s alcohol and other drug policies against a student who reports or seeks assistance after experiencing an incident of sexual assault or other sexual misconduct.
+As indicated in the Non-Discrimination and Non-Harassment Policy, the University will not pursue the conduct process for alleged violations of the University’s alcohol and other drug policies against a student who reports or seeks assistance after experiencing an incident of sexual assault or other sexual misconduct.
 Your safety, security, and wellbeing are our priority after you have experienced sexual violence.

 As responsible employees, Campus Security staff are required to share any reports of sexual misconduct with the Title IX Coordinator.